aws/aws-cdk/packages/aws-cdk-docs/src/cloudformation.rst

 Using CloudFormation Resource Constructs
 ###################

-CloudFormation Resource constructs are found in the :py:mod:`aws-cdk-resources` package.
+CloudFormation Resource constructs are found in the :py:mod:`_aws-cdk_resources` package.
 They map directly onto |cfn|
 resources.

 .. important::